USAID to help Macedonia diversify energy supply, harmonize regulations with EU

 A stable energy supply requires the use of a mix of energy sources such as wind and solar energy, natural gas, and fossil fuels, according to US Ambassador to Macedonia Jess Baily, who attended the signing at the Macedonian government building.

-Angjushev recalled that a new Law on Energy was passed in May, with technical support from the USAID, paving the way for harmonizing Macedonia’s energy legislation with EU regulations and directives.
-All stakeholders have been working hard on drafting over 80 accompanying regulations that will enable the full application of the law, protection of consumers, and development of renewable energy sources, according to Angjushev.
+Angjusev recalled that a new Law on Energy was passed in May, with technical support from the USAID, paving the way for harmonizing Macedonia’s energy legislation with EU regulations and directives.
+All stakeholders have been working hard on drafting over 80 accompanying regulations that will enable the full application of the law, protection of consumers, and development of renewable energy sources, according to Angjusev.